Spatial averaging for light reflection and transmission through cold atom arrays: Sudden Approximation

 is the probability for photon transmission if atom 1 is at position $x_1$ and atom 2 is at position $x_2$ etc. A similar treatment of the flux and reflection probability leads to the same form: compute the relevant quantity (flux, transmission probability, reflection probability, ...) for atoms fixed in space and average over their possible positions from $P(x_1,x_2,...)$.

 Although this result is simple, it does lead to somewhat surprising conclusions.
 For example, suppose all atoms start in the vibrational ground state and the parameter $\eta = k_0\sqrt{\hbar/(2M\omega_t)}$ is tiny.
 Since the recoil energy over the vibrational spacing is $\eta^2$, one might expect that one could use the approximation that the atoms are in the ground state throughout the evolution.
-As will be seen in the next section, this qualitatively misses the changes due to the spread in positions.
+As will be seen in the Results section, this can qualitatively miss the changes due to the spread in positions.